Dharitap9803/Mediscan-Frontend/README.md

 # Health Tracker

-Health Tracker is a sophisticated website platform designed to empower individuals to monitor and manage their health through detailed, data-driven insights.
+Health Tracker is a website platform designed to empower individuals to monitor and manage their health through detailed, data-driven insights.
 This dekstop application offers a centralized dashboard that consolidates vital health metrics such as steps, calories burned, workout duration, diabetes level, blood pressure, blood oxygen, stress, sleep, and more.

 ## Live Demo